Connie120/ECE60827-HW4/Readme.md

 You are required to submit a **maximum 3-page report** (PDF format) that includes the following:

-- Answers to specific questions posed in each exercise, including plots or tables summarizing the resultsi (where applicable).
+- Answers to specific questions posed in each exercise, including plots or tables summarizing the results (where applicable).
 - Analysis and discussion of trends or trade-offs observed

 Keep your report concise and focused.
 Use visualizations and bullet points where appropriate.